runbuggyinc/api-docs-src/docs/GatePasses.md

 There are two ways to handle adding gate passes.

 ## 1. Create Order then Attach Gate Pass
+This flow allows gate passes to be attached to an Order that has already been placed.

 Steps:
 1. [Create Order](/docs/shipping-api/b3A6NDE4MzU1MTY-create-an-order)